oralinnet/PostgreSQL_EDB/Install/Barman_stream_replication.md

-    -- target-time "Begin time": Use the begin time from the show-backup command -- remote-ssh-command "ssh postgres@standby-db-server-ip": Use the IP address of the target-db-server-ip -- edb01: Use the name of the database server from your /etc/barman.conf file
+    -- target-time "Begin time": Use the begin time from the show-backup command -- remote-ssh-command "ssh postgres@standby-db-server-ip": Use the IP address of the target-db-server-ip -- syncstandby: Use the name of the database server from your /etc/barman.conf file
     backup-id: Use the backup ID from the show-backup command, or use latest if that’s the one you want /var/lib/edb/as15/data: The path where you want the backup to be restored.
 This path will become the new data directory for Postgres on the standby server.
 Here, we have chosen the default data directory for Postgres in CentOS.
 For real-life use cases, choose the appropriate path